hazelcast/hazelcast-reference-manual/src/SPIPartitionMigration.md

 #### Letting Hazelcast Know CounterService Can Do Partition Migrations

 We need to make our `CounterService` class implement the `MigrationAwareService` interface.
 This will let Hazelcast know that the `CounterService` can perform partition migration.

-See the below code.
+With the `MigrationAwareService` interface, some additional methods are exposed.
+For example, the method `prepareMigrationOperation` returns all the data of the partition that is going to be moved.
+You can read the [MigrationAwareService source code here](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/spi/MigrationAwareService.java).

+The method `commitMigration` commits the data, meaning that in this case, it clears the partition container of the old owner.

 ```java
 import com.hazelcast.core.DistributedObject;